 The short turnaround time offers suppliers quicker access to their monies, improved cash flow, and a reduction in paperwork.

-- Check - Paying by check is a highly inefficient process both for the University and the supplier.
-Checks are more expensive to produce, are often lost or uncashed, and must be reissued.
+More Efficient, Affordable, and Reliable than a Check: Paying by check is a highly inefficient process for all involved.
+Checks are more expensive to produce, are often lost or uncashed, and must then be reissued.
 In addition, it may take 50+ days from the date a supplier submits an invoice before a check has cleared and they have access to the funds.

-- Electronic Funds Transfer - Virtual Payables eliminate the need for the University to maintain the supplier’s bank account information.
+Eliminates the Need to Store Sensitive Information Required for Automatic Clearing House (ACH): Virtual Payables do not require the supplier’s bank account information.
 With a heightened focus on protecting sensitive information, suppliers can rest assured there is one less place where they are asked to provide sensitive information.

-Suppliers often ask what fees are incurred.
-Bank of America and Princeton University do not assess any fees in this program and each invoice is paid in full.
+Neither Bank of America nor Princeton University assess fees in this program, and each invoice is paid in full.
 However, because a Virtual Payable is a credit card transaction, any fees assessed by the supplier’s credit card processor will apply.

 To learn more about Virtual Payables, including the many benefits of accepting payments by credit card, and answers to frequently asked questions, visit the Bank of America website.